andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 4\.1.3 – Rounds are set at 2 minutes and 30 seconds.

 4\.1.4 – The first team to reach 21 rounds will be determined the winner.
-However, teams are encouraged to play the full 40 rounds during the group stage.
+However, teams must play the full 40 rounds during the group stage.
+Not playing the full 40 rounds or trolling the remaining rounds will result in punishment.

 4\.1.5 – The map pool for this competition is: Bocage, Brecourt, Carentan, Dawnville, Depot, Harbor, Hurtgen, Neuville, Pavlov, Powcamp, Railyard, Rocket, Stalingrad and Tigertown.